 The 411 on Today’s Popular Fitness Gadgets

-As every aspect of our lives becomes more automated, it’s no surprise that the variety and options of fitness gadgets on the market are growing at an exponential rate.
+As every aspect of our lives becomes more automated, it’s Wearable Fitness Trackers explained no surprise that the variety and options of fitness gadgets on the market are growing at an exponential rate.
 Whether you’re interested in tracking heart rate, calories, miles, steps or blood pressure, there’s a fitness gadget out there to meet your needs.
-If you’re in the market to digitally and automatically track your fitness journey, Dina Whalen, Fitness Together Lynnfield personal trainer and studio owner, has shared some personal and industry guidelines to help you decipher what’s what in today’s fitness gadget world.
+If you’re in the market to digitally and automatically track your fitness journey, Matthew Gagliano, Fitness Together Barrington and Lincoln personal trainer and studio owner, has shared some personal and industry guidelines to help you decipher what’s what in today’s fitness gadget world.

 Identify Your Favorite Activity, Fitness Goals to Find the Best Device